 Later that same year you planned a youth outing to the Troy Baptist Temple, the church Charlotte attended.
 We went to see the movie, A Thief in the Night, but my real reason for going was to see Charlotte.

 When it came time to leave I lingered as long as possible, I didn’t want to leave Charlotte.
-Finally, I heard a voice the said, Gerencser, get on the bus. (for some reason you liked to call me by my last name) As I came hand-in-hand with Charlotte to the bus you turned a way for a moment and told me to get it over with.
-I quickly kissed Charlotte goodbye and that was the last time I would see her.
+Finally, I heard a voice the said, Gerencser, get on the bus (for some reason you liked to call me by my last name).
+As I came hand-in-hand with Charlotte to the bus you turned a way for a moment and told me to get it over with.
+I quickly kissed Charlotte goodbye and that was the last time I saw her.
 We wrote back and forth for a few months but, like all such relationships, our relationship died due to a lack of proximity.

-In May of 1974, I abruptly left Findlay, one week away from the end of school. (a move that resulted in Findlay High School denying me credit for my entire 11th grade year.
-Subsequently, I dropped out of High School) My Mom was in a world of hurt mentally and she needed me. (and I needed her) In the fall of 1974 she would be admitted to the State Mental Hospital and my Dad would come and move my siblings and I back to Arizona.
+In May of 1974, I abruptly left Findlay, one week away from the end of school (a move that resulted in Findlay High School denying me credit for my entire 11th grade year).
+Subsequently, I dropped out of high school.
+My Mom was in a world of hurt mentally and she needed me (and I needed her).
+In the fall of 1974 she would be admitted to the state mental hospital and my Dad would come and move my siblings and me back to Arizona.